madkins23/T9/README.md

 Map strings of digits to potential alphanumeric character strings using the T9 telephone keypad.

-> This is a favorite interview question.
+This is a favorite interview question.
 It is trickier than it looks to most people resulting in frustration and retries which are often entertaining to watch and reveal a lot about a candidate.

+Since this isn't a well-known interview question AFAIK, any candidate who solves it right off the bat is probably a good hire from a programming standpoint.

+> Apologies to those who consider whiteboard questions in interviews problematic.

 ## Exercise Description